ortus-docs/coldbox-docs/full/interceptors/index.md

 ## Event Driven Programming
-The way that interceptors are used is usually referred to as event-driven programming, which can be very similiar if you are already doing any JavaScript or AngularJS coding.
+The way that interceptors are used is usually referred to as event-driven programming, which can be very familiar if you are already doing any JavaScript or AngularJS coding.
 You can listen and execute intercepting points anywhere you like in your application, you can even produce content whenever you announce:

 **Custom Announcements**
 ```html